jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 Was code book submitted to GitHub that modifies and updates the codebooks available to you with the data to indicate all the variables and summaries you calculated, along with units, and any other relevant information?

-# Tidy Data - Human Activity-Recognition-Using-Smartphones
+# Tidy Data Analysis of "Human Activity Recognition Using Smartphones"

 This data set is a tidy subset of the ["Human Activity Recognition Using Smartphones" data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-## Reference
+### Reference
 We acknowledged our use of the UCI HAR dataset with the following reference:

 > [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012